 We've only been able to track two of the six LaBrune children: sons George and Jean-Baptiste.
 George married Martha Breault (b.
 1828 in Canada) in 1846.
 (Her name has also been Mathilda and Mary, and her last name has been Bron and Brow in different records.)
 They ran a tavern on "the old stagecoach road" in Rickardsville early in their marriage, but census records show them to be farmers.
 Their children were Mary (1847), Celina (1850), Josephine (1852), Caroline (1854), George Nicolas (1856), John P. (1858), Joseph Daniel (1860), Adeline (1864), and Mathilda (1866).
 In 1864, Mary married Peter Limoges, oldest son of French Canadian immigrant Pierre/Peter Limoges and his American wife, Julie.
 In 1871, Caroline married Amab Cousley, proprietor of the Seven-Mile House at Julien Station, and also of French descent.
 George Nicolas married Adeline Crevier, possibly in the Sioux City area in the mid 1880s, as this is where their children were born and they died there in 1932 and 1929, respectively.
 The Creviers and LaBrunes were neighbors in Jefferson township in an 1870 plat map.
 Joseph married Josephine Limoges (younger sister of his brother-in-law of 20 years, Peter), in Jefferson township, but they also headed toward Sioux City, as most of their children were baptized at St. Peter's Catholic church in Union county, South Dakota.
 In 1880, Martha and daughter Mathilda are the only ones at home.
-George probably died in the 1870s.
-My last record of Martha is living with her son John P. and the family of daughter Mathilda LaBrune Schwind in 1900.
+George died in 1873.
+Martha was living with her son John P. and the family of daughter Mathilda LaBrune Schwind in 1900.
 She died in 1914.
 She and George are buried in St. Joseph's cemetery in Rickardsville.